+Shirley Brothers Mortuaries has been serving residents of Indianapolis for the entire 20th century.
+The origins of this family-owned mortuary go back to the 19th century in central Indiana.
+Ottie N. Shirley, the founder of the company, was born in 1873, in Hendricks County, just west of Indianapolis.
 O.N.
 Shirley grew up in the Brownsburg area and worked on his father's farm as a young man.
 He also gained experience working in a Brownsburg funeral parlor, and when he came to Indianapolis in 1897, he worked as a circulation manager at the old Indianapolis Sentinel.

 In 1898, Ottie N. Shirley founded the O.N.
 Shirley Funeral Home at 2755 East Washington Street in Indianapolis.
 As a rapidly growing city, funeral homes and mortuaries were opening in all quadrants of the Indianapolis metropolitan area.
 O.N.
 Shirley was joined by his brothers Luther and Arley between 1909 and 1913.

 In 1919, the three brothers incorporated the business as Shirley Brothers Company, Inc., and by the mid-1920's, Shirley Brothers was the largest funeral establishment in Indianapolis.
 The 1920's brought about several changes for Shirley Brothers.
 The company closed its Rural and Washington Street chapel and relocated to 10th and Illinois Streets, and also opened a chapel on West Michigan Street.
 In the 1930s, Luther Shirley's former home at 5377 East Washington Street became the company's Irving Hill Chapel.